-I will be available after class each day and at other times by appointment.
+I will be available after class on Wednesdays and Thursdays and at other times by appointment.

 Focuses instruction on the configuration and administ ration of the Linux operating system as a network server.
 Emphasizes the configuration of common netwo rk services such as routing, http, DNS, DHCP, ftp, telnet, SMB, NFS, and NIS.

 This is a 3 credit course which will combine class discussion with hands-on projects.